zenonine/navi/navi/README.md

 use [`AutomaticKeepAliveClientMixin`](https://api.flutter.dev/flutter/widgets/AutomaticKeepAliveClientMixin-mixin.html).

 When use with tabs and keeping state of tabs, you keep multiple stack branches in the widget tree.
 In this case, please make sure to set `active: false` to inactive stacks in inactive tabs.
-Only the current tab set `active: true` to its stack.
-The active stack will report the correct final URL to browser address bar, while inactive stacks don't.
+Only the stack in the current tab set `active: true`.
+The active stack is responsible to report the correct final URL to browser address bar, while inactive stacks don't.

 Please see more in [Examples](https://github.com/zenonine/navi/tree/master/examples).